SuperDARNCanada/borealis/docs/source/setup_software.rst

     - mkdir $HOME/pydarnio-env
     - virtualenv $HOME/pydarnio-env
     - source $HOME/pydarnio-env/bin/activate
-    - cd $HOME/pydarnio
-    - git checkout tags/v1.1.0 -b temp_branch  ### TODO: TEST THESE instructions for change from pydarn to pydarnio
-    - python3 setup.py install
+    - pip install pydarn    # Installs pydarnio as well, as it is a dependency.
     - deactivate

 #.
 Set up NTP.
 The `install_radar_deps_opensuse.sh` script already downloads and configures a version of `ntpd` that works with incoming PPS signals on the serial port DCD line.
 An example configuration of ntp is shown below for `/etc/ntp.conf`.
 These settings use `tick.usask.ca` as a time server, and PPS (via the `127.127.22.0` lines).
 It also sets up logging daily for all stats types.